raster/mfo-static-website/_exhibits/becoming-a-ham-radio-operator-or-short-wave-listener.md

 ---
-name: "Becoming a Ham Radio Operator or Short Wave Listener."
+title: "Becoming a Ham Radio Operator or Short Wave Listener."
 slug: becoming-a-ham-radio-operator-or-short-wave-listener
 id: 39589
 status: 1
 url:
-excerpt: "Basic introduction to electronics for Junior and Senior High School students looking for a career choice."
+description: "Basic introduction to electronics for Junior and Senior High School students looking for a career choice."
-description: "It is never too early for students to start looking for a career choice well before graduating from High School.
+description-long: "It is never too early for students to start looking for a career choice well before graduating from High School.
 The choices are endless, but some offer opportunities that few could hope to experience.
 A professional career in business entrepreneurship or technical fields is a choice few would consider, but offers an exciting life experience.

 The field of electronics is wide ranging.
 Not just the Internet experience, Facebook and Twitter - but all the behind-the-scenes \"stuff\" that makes it all work.
 Not only is engineering challenging and exciting work - but the career rewards and compensation is outstanding!